The History of Emory United Methodist Church

 On October 15, 2017, we celebrated 150 years of continuous service to our Lord and Savior in the Emory community.
 It was truly a red-letter day, with a crowd of 200 filling the pews for this auspicious occasion.
 The service was opened by the 54 person Wiley College aCapella Choir, under the direction of Stephen Hayes, regaling us with a series of beautiful praise hymns.
 Our choir loft was woefully too small for this group, so they spilled out and along the outer walls of the sanctuary.

-For 150 years, Emory United Methodist Church has served the entire community with love and joy.
+For over 150 years, Emory United Methodist Church has served the entire community with love and joy.
 We invite you to join us in this historical ministry.